Woodworking Fundamentals 1

 ($80 material fee)

-Once a week on Wednesday or Thursday evenings starting September 18th, 2024 through December 12th, 2024
+Once a week on Monday or Wednesday evenings starting February 3rd, 2025 through April 23rd, 2025

 A $100.00 deposit is required to confirm your reservation.
 Deposit is refundable until 30 days before the class.